China, Vietnam sign deals as Xi visits Hanoi amid US tariff tensions

 RAIL LINKS, PLANES

-After a two-day stop in Hanoi, Xi will continue his Southeast Asian trip on Tuesday by visiting Malaysia and Cambodia from April 15 to 18.
+After a two-day stop in Hanoi, Xi will continue his Southeast Asian trip by visiting Malaysia and Cambodia from Tuesday to Friday.
 He last visited Cambodia and Malaysia nine and 12 years ago, respectively.

 Xi's trip to Hanoi, his second in less than 18 months, aims to consolidate relations with a neighbour that has received billions of dollars of Chinese investments in recent years as China-based manufacturers moved south to avoid tariffs imposed by the first Trump administration.

-Vietnam's Lam in an article published on Monday on state media said Hanoi wanted to boost cooperation in defence, security and infrastructure, especially on rail links.
+Vietnam's Lam in an article published on Monday in Chinese state media said Hanoi wanted to boost cooperation in defence, security and infrastructure, especially on rail links.

 Vietnam has agreed to use Chinese loans to build new railways between the two countries, in a major confidence-building step that would boost bilateral trade and connections.